sambanova/ai-starter-kit/utils/fine_tuning/Readme.md

 ## Prepare your dataset

-You can use your own dataset (see [synthetic data generation util](../synthetic_data_gen/notebooks/quickstart_synthetic_data_gen.ipynb)) or alternatively you can download and use an existing dataset like[Huggingface datasets](https://huggingface.co/datasets?modality=modality:text&sort=trending), then execute the gen_data_prep_pipeline which will convert your dataset in a suitable format (`hdf5` files) for SambaStudio.
+You can use your own dataset (see [synthetic data generation util](../synthetic_data_gen/notebooks/quickstart_synthetic_data_gen.ipynb)) or alternatively you can download and use an existing dataset like the ones in[Huggingface datasets](https://huggingface.co/datasets?modality=modality:text&sort=trending), then execute the gen_data_prep_pipeline which will convert your dataset in a suitable format (`hdf5` files) for SambaStudio.

 ```python
 from src import sambastudio_utils